Cleaning Products Market Size and Share

 Recent Industry Developments

-- July 2025: First Quality Enterprises announced the acquisition of Henkel's Retailer Brands in North America, creating a new division called First Quality Home Care Products that expands the company's portfolio into detergents, fabric finishers, and dishwash categories.
+- July 2025: First Quality Enterprises announced the acquisition of Henkel's Retailer Brands in North America, creating a new division called First Quality Home Care Products, which expanded the company's portfolio into detergents, fabric finishers, and dishwash categories.

-- April 2025: Unilever launched probiotics-based home cleaning products, representing a paradigm shift toward beneficial microorganisms that provide sustained cleaning benefits while supporting healthy indoor microbiomes.
+- April 2025: Unilever launched probiotics-based home cleaning products, marking a shift toward beneficial microorganisms that provided sustained cleaning benefits while supporting healthy indoor microbiomes.

 Global Cleaning Products Market Report Scope